SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 _Everyone loves diagrams!_

-Be liberal in use of diagrams in your wiki.
+Be liberal in the use of diagrams in your wiki.
 It is a solid feature of GitHub, and you should take advantage of what your tools provide you.